-- Vagueness is always a bad sign.
-When brands state that they’re "sustainable" and "ethical" without specifically stating what they do, it’s often just greenwashing.
+- Vague = fake.
+When brands state that they’re "sustainable" and "ethical" without stating what specifically they do, you should be suspicious.

-- Single focus on materials.
-When a brand focuses on environmental sustainability (by using semi-sustainable materials), one can doubt if they're really responsible.
-Social sustainability and ethical production is equally important.
+- Materials ain’t everything.
+When a brand focuses only on sustainable materials, one should doubt if they're really responsible.
+Social and ethical responsibility throughout the entire supply chain are equally important.

-- Vague long term goals.
+- BS long-term goals.
 Promises like "we aim to be fully sustainable by 2030" lack accountability.

 How to identify actual effort

-- Honesty and transparency.
-Sustainability is a process: brands can't change overnight.
-However, when a brand is transparent about their progress and challenges, it usually means they're actually committed.
+- Don’t lie.
+Sustainability is a process, not a permanent condition.
+Brands can't change overnight, but should be transparent about their progress and challenges.
+That usually means they're actually committed.

-- Look for standards and certifications.
+- What’s your standard?
 Certifications like the Global Organic Cotton Standard (GOTS) are often indicators of responsible and ethical behaviour.
-However, always stay critical.
-Certifying bodies are greenwashing too!
-Remember Seaspiracy?
+However, always be critical.
+Certificates can be used for greenwashing as well!

-- Multi-focus: it's a good sign when a company tries to implement sustainability in all business areas: from materials and production to transport and packaging.
+- Multitasking is not a myth.
+It's a good sign when a company tries to implement sustainability in all business areas: from materials and production to transport and packaging.

-Underwear shouldn’t be cheapter than coffee.
+Underwear shouldn’t be cheaper than coffee.
 Check out OrganicBasics.